 Over a period of two years, this first cohort will focus on and develop significant new work, generously funded by the London-based Freelands Foundation.
 They are supported by newly-appointed PS² Freelands Artist Programme curator Alissa Kleist, invited mentors, peer learning and critique.
 The programme also includes the realisation of projects in PS², research trips, a yearly symposium, and the possibility to show work in the Freelands Gallery, London.

 cohort (2018–20) are now halfway through their fellowship.
 They will all

-exhibit at the Freelands Foundation gallery in early 2021.
+exhibit at the Freelands Foundation Gallery, London, in January - March 2021.